bparanj/crystal/programming/iac/docs/boto/idempotent.md

 1. Use conditional checks:
    - Before creating or modifying resources, check if they already exist or are in the desired state.
    - Use boto3's `describe_*` or `get_*` methods to retrieve information about existing resources.
-   - Compare the desired configuration with the actual configuration and only make changes if necessary.
+   - Compare the desired configuration with the  configuration and only make changes if necessary.

 2. Use unique identifiers:
    - When creating resources, assign unique identifiers or names to them.